penguinite/onbox/src/assets/README.md

-# static
+# src/assets/

-Static assets for Pothole, these will be embedded into the program unless you supply `-d:noEmbeddedAssets` as a build flag.
+Some of these assets will be embedded into Onbox, they're used to power the very based web UI included.
-Which is a really bad idea unless you have all of these assets in the directory you'll be running off of.